Towards Unsupervised Domain Generalization

 \end{problem}

-\begin{remark} [Explanation of the two constraints] Following standard DG setting, Equation \ref{eq:setting_domain} requires that there is no domain overlap between testing and all available training data including the unlabeled dataset and labeled dataset.
-Meanwhile, Equation \ref{eq:setting_label} requires that the category space should be the same between testing dataset and the labeled dataset. \end{remark}
+\begin{remark} [Explanation of the two constraints] Following the standard DG setting, Equation \ref{eq:setting_domain} requires that there is no domain overlap between testing and all available training datasets, including labeled and unlabeled ones.
+Meanwhile, Equation \ref{eq:setting_label} requires that the category space should be the same between the testing dataset and the labeled dataset. \end{remark}

-This setting is sound, since we can consider the source or mechanism of data generation as the domain while the latent structure of data other than domains determines the categories.
-Accordingly, the domain label is significantly easier to access while category labeling can be expensive, leading a large scale of data with domain label while without category label.
+This setting is sound since we can consider the source or mechanism of data generation as the domain while the latent structure of data other than domains determines the categories.
+Accordingly, the domain label is significantly easier to access while category labeling can be expensive, leading to a large scale of data with domain label while without category label.

-\paragraph{UDG settings} We specifically describe all possible 4 settings that support unsupervised domain generalization (UDG) according to the intersections in the category and domain spaces between unlabeled and labeled data, namely \textit{all correlated}, \textit{domain correlated}, \textit{category correlated}, \textit{uncorrelated}.
+\paragraph{UDG settings} We specifically describe all possible 4 settings that support unsupervised domain generalization (UDG) according to the intersections in the category and domain spaces between unlabeled $P^{S_\mathrm{UL}}$ and labeled $P^{S_\mathrm{L}}$ data, namely \textit{all correlated}, \textit{domain correlated}, \textit{category correlated}, \textit{uncorrelated}.